 $ sudo dmidecode --type 3 $ sudo dmidecode --type chassis

-They provide a lot of information such as chassis type, manufacturer, serial, boot state, thermal state, and so on.
-However, all SMBIOS doesn’t contain accurate chassis data.
+They provide a lot of information, such as chassis type, manufacturer, serial, boot state, thermal state, and so on.
+However, none of the SMBIOS contain accurate chassis data.
 So be sure to verify these data.

 27. Display OEM Strings

-You can print out the OEM strings of your system using dmidecode.
+You can print out your system’s OEM strings using dmidecode.
 These are free-form data stored by the SMBIOS and can change after firmware updates.
 Take a look at the following commands to see them in action.

 $ sudo dmidecode --type 11